SEAP Southeast Asia Pilot-1

 1.5 miles from Ton Sai Bay, Phi Phi Island

-For a lunchtime dive or beach picnic, anchor in 12 metres close to the small sandy beach fringed with coral and nestled into a deep recess in the cliffs.
-A few hundred metres north, towards Ton Sai beach on the western edge, is a small palm-fringed indentation with a white sand beach.
+Ton Sai West Tip is great for a lunchtime dive or beach picnic.
+Anchor in 12 metres close to the small sandy beach fringed with coral that nestles into a deep recess in the cliffs.
+There’s a small palm-fringed indentation with a white sand beach a few hundred metres north, towards Ton Sai beach on the western edge.

 The locals now call it Monkey Beach.
-It used to be one of the best places in the world for a picnic, but now the beach is overrun with brazen wild monkeys that will steal your lunch.
-With the increase of day visitors it’s become its own tourist attraction and speedboats drop in at high tide to feed the mischievous troop ashore.
+It used to be one of the best places in the world for a picnic.
+However, now brazen wild monkeys have overrun the beach; they will steal your lunch.
+As the number of day visitors has increased, it’s become its own tourist attraction.
+Speedboats drop in at high tide to feed the mischievous troop ashore.

 • D